 Pinos Altos is a series of open pits and an underground mine along the Santo Niño Fault.
 Surface mining is carried out at the Santo Niño and San Eligio pits, and, in future, the El Apache pit.
-Mining is by conventional open pit methods, using shovels and trucks to remove about 9 million tonnes of ore and waste in 2016, and about 2 million tonnes of ore and waste per year in subsequent years.
+Mining is by conventional open pit methods, using shovels and trucks to remove about 5 million tonnes of ore and waste in 2016, and about 2 million tonnes of ore and waste per year in future years.
 The underground mining method is sub-level stoping (paste backfill) to extract ore from the Santo Niño and Cerro Colorado deposits.
 The shaft project for hoisting underground ore was completed in mid-June 2016, with ramp-up to the design capacity of 6,000 tonnes of ore per day completed in July.

 Creston Mascota is an open-pit, heap-leach facility.
 It mines an average of 5,500 tonnes of ore/day and employs the same surface mining method as Pinos Altos.

 Ore from the Pinos Altos mine is treated by two different processes – conventional processing, as well as the lower grade ore through heap-leaching.
 The conventional, 5,500-tonne/day process plant includes crushing, grinding, gravity concentration and agitated leaching followed by counter-current decantation.
 Gold and silver are recovered using the Merrill-Crowe method, and a refinery produces gold/silver doré bars on site.
-Metals recovery in the plant is estimated at 94% for gold and 44% for silver over the life of the mine.
+Metals recovery in the plant are expected to average 93% for gold and 43% for silver over the remaining life of the mine.
 The Company has approved for construction a flotation plant for the leaching of tailings, which is expected to increase silver recovery resulting in approximately 50,000/month additional ounces of silver.
 The lower grade Pinos Altos ore is treated in a heap-leach system designed to accommodate 5.6 million tonnes of material over the life of the mine.
 The heap leach facility is expected to contribute about 1% of the total metal production over the remaining life of Pinos Altos mine.